About the WITNESS Library

 What is Video Advocacy?

-“Video advocacy” is about using video and visual media as a strategic tool to engage people to create change in policies, law or people’s behavior and attitudes.
+“Video advocacy” is about using video and visual media as a strategic tool to engage people to create change in policies, laws or behaviors or attitudes.
 Making an advocacy video requires setting specific objectives, identifying target audiences and developing a strategic plan for production and distribution to ensure the video has impact.
+Video advocacy campaigns use storytelling and video to mobilize communities as well as to pressure courts, decision-makers, and influence media.
+It is most successful when incorporated alongside other tactics such as protesting, lobbying, litigation and other forms of mobilization.
+Download WITNESS’s full video advocacy curriculum to see more (curriculum last updated in 2012).

-These materials were produced in collaboration with our partners, advocacy groups and experts in using video as a tool for human rights advocacy and documentation.
+These materials were produced in collaboration with our partners, allies, advocacy groups, movements and experts in using video as a tool for human rights advocacy and documentation.
 Learn more about our work with these groups at WITNESS.org

 Are these materials available in other languages?

-Most of them are available on our Spanish, Portuguese, Arabic and French Web sites.
-Some materials have also been been translated to other languages as well.
-The description of individual materials will indicate what languages it is available in and include a download link for those languages.
+Many of our resources are available on our Spanish, Portuguese, Arabic and French websites.
+Some materials have also been been translated to other languages as well, such as Burmese, Hindi, Romanian and more.
+On each resource page you will find a description that will indicate what additional languages the material is available in and include a download link for those languages.

 Can I help translate the materials?